lite3/comments-link-optimization/readme.txt

 You do not need to add nofollow to comments link, Because the plug-in by modifying the robots.txt file to prevent search engines crawling the comment link from your site.
 Robots.txt takes precedence over the nofollow.

 == Changelog ==
+= 1.8.4 =
+* Fixed: Notice: Use of undefined constant len - assumed 'len' in
+* Fixed: Notice: Undefined index: HTTP_REFERER in
 = 1.8.3.2 =
 * Tested up to: 4.4
 = 1.8.3.1 =